Phenomenology of the standard HVM and 95.4 GeV excess: Scalar potential of the standard HVM

-The bounds from the branching ratio of the radiative leptonic decays are shown in figure \ref{figmey}.
-On the left, we find the bounds from the current measurement of the MEG experiment, and on the right, we show bounds from the future MEG-\rom{2} experiment.
+The bounds on the masses of the scalars $m_{h_i}$ and the scale $\Lambda$ from the branching ratio of the radiative leptonic decays are shown in figure \ref{figmey} for $k_{1-6}= 10^7$.
+We notice the current sensitivity from MEG and the projected limits of the MEG-\rom{2} experiments do not impose any constraints on the scale $\Lambda$ beyond 100 GeV for the masses $m_{h_{2,3,4,5,6}}$.
+The mass $m_{h_1}$ is insensitive to $\mu \rightarrow e\gamma$ limits.